IntersectAustralia/hcsvlab-docs/WebApp.md

 ### Background

+These instructions describe the process of installing and configuring the HCSvLab web application and it components on a CentOS machine

 ### Assumptions
 * You have a fresh CentOS machine.
 * You have a non-root user account on this machine with sudo privileges.
 We used "devel".